compulab-yokneam/ubuntu-core/README.md

 This repository contains every needed to build your own Snappy Ubuntu Core OS image for **CompuLab cl-som-imx7** platforms.

 ## Prebuit image
-We'd suggets try a prebult image prior to creating the entire buld environment.
+Please try a prebult image prior to creating the entire buld environment.
 A prebuld image location is at:  [ubuntu-core-bin](https://github.com/compulab-yokneam/ubuntu-core-bin/tree/master#ubuntu-core-bin)

 ## Build requirements